 In the I-O Psychology Credibility Crisis, Talk is Cheap

 With the backdrop of science’s replication and now credibility crisis, triggered perhaps by psychology but now much broader than that, I/O psychology is finally beginning to reflect.
 This is great news.
-Deniz Ones and colleagues recently published a paper in our field’s professional journal, the Industrial-Organizational Psychologist (TIP), providing some perspective on the unique version of this crisis that I/O now faces, a crisis not of external credibility but of internal credibility.
-In short, I/O practitioners, and the world more broadly, increasingly do not believe that I/O academics have much useful to say or contribute to real workplaces.
+Deniz Ones and colleagues recently published a paper in our field’s professional journal, the Industrial-Organizational Psychologist (TIP), providing some perspective on the unique version of this crisis that I/O now faces, a crisis not only of external credibility but also of internal credibility.
+In short, I/O practitioners and the world more broadly increasingly do not believe that I/O academics have much useful to say or contribute to real workplaces.
 Ones and colleagues outline six indicators/causes of this crisis:

 - an overemphasis on theory

 - a proliferation of, and fixation on, trivial methodological minutiae